-Kei Truck & Kei Car Laws in Nebraska (2025)
+Kei Truck & Kei Car Laws in Nebraska (2026)

-⚠️RestrictedAre Kei Trucks Legal in Nebraska?
+RestrictedAre Kei Trucks Legal in Nebraska?

-Nebraska officially recognizes "minitrucks" as a vehicle category, which provides clarity compared to states where kei trucks exist in regulatory gray areas.
-However, the strict speed restrictions mean Nebraska is best suited for kei truck owners who need local transportation or use their vehicles primarily for farm work, small business deliveries, or recreational purposes rather than highway travel.
+The interstate/freeway ban is the only significant road restriction.
+Nebraska is a solid state for kei truck owners who need local and regional transportation, farm work, small business deliveries, or recreational use.
 See how they stack up in our kei truck vs UTV comparison.

 Vehicles 25 years or older benefit from the federal NHTSA 25-year import rule, which exempts them from Federal Motor Vehicle Safety Standards (FMVSS) and simplifies the importation process.
 For more details, check our complete guide to importing a kei truck from Japan.